menu

 We refused, and pulled the deposit copy ourselves.

 Now, this was expensive.
 To pull a deposit copy is $400-600 average, and sometimes, the deposit copies are not available.
 That cost is not lost on me.
-However, it can be worth it– and it was in this case.
+However, that cost can be worth it– and it was in this case.

 The deposit copy came back and guess what?
-The photograph over which they were asserting rights?
+The photograph over which Picrights was asserting rights?
 Nowhere to be found.
 It was not part of the claimed copyrighted work.
-The photo they were demanding over $2000 for was nowhere to be found in the copyright registration they were touting.
-And remember, a registration is required for a lawsuit in the US.
+The photo they were demanding over $2000 for was nowhere to be found in the copyright registration they were touting (And remember, a registration is required for a lawsuit in the US).

 After this experience, I became extremely skeptical of their claims, and will always require a deposit copy pull before moving forward with settlement.
 I always ask for a deposit copy.

 Cut back to scene one, where you’re sitting with that demand letter in your hands.
 You’re sweaty and stressed.
 I get it.
-So what now?
+What now?

-• If you’re contacted by any of these organizations OR receive communications from them, DO NOT ENGAGE in a back and forth with them.
+• If you’re contacted by Picrights, Higbee, or any other of these organizations OR receive communications from them, DO NOT ENGAGE in a back and forth with them.

 • Don’t sign anything without having a lawyer look at it.